moldit/mold/docs/index.rst

             file
             cron
             user
+            service

 Fact scripts
 -------------------------------------------------------------------------------

-The executable scripts in ``minion/facts`` accept no arguments or stdin.
+The executable scripts in ``minion/facts/`` accept no arguments or stdin.
 They return facts about the system on stdout.

-When a minion is asked for the facts of the system, all the scripts in the ``minion/facts`` directory are run and combined into a single fact document.
+When a minion is asked for the facts of the system, all the scripts in the ``minion/facts/`` directory are run and combined into a single fact document.
-For instance, the output of ``/minion/facts/foo`` might be:
+For instance, the output of ``minion/facts/foo`` might be:

 .. code-block:: javascript